Military Strikes Continue Against ISIS Terrorists in Syria, Iraq

 SOUTHWEST ASIA --

-U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, conducting 11 strikes consisting of 15 engagements, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria between March 2 and March 8, conducting 20 strikes consisting of 30 engagements in Syria and Iraq, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Strikes in Syria

-In Syria, coalition military forces conducted four strikes consisting of five engagements against ISIS targets:
+-- On March 7 near Abu Kamal, coalition military forces conducted two strikes consisting of two engagements against ISIS targets, destroying four ISIS motorcycles.

 Strikes in Iraq